cfjedimaster/raymondcamden2023/src/posts/2023/11/20/2023-11-20-links-for-you.md

 <img src="https://static.raymondcamden.com/images/2023/11/frank.png" alt="A gargoyle with a Santa hat on - a Christmas light in front as well." class="imgborder imgcenter" loading="lazy">
 </p>

-Here's some links that hopefully entertain you!
+Here are some links that hopefully entertain you!

 ## Photoshop on the Web